-WESTERVELT: Yeah, I've read that with him it's just been one gaffe after another, he said.
+WESTERVELT: Yeah, I've read that with him, it's just been one gaffe after another, he said.
 Maybe he'll continue like that here.
-In the U.K., Romney inadvertently annoyed the British by questioning London's preparedness for the Olympics and in Israel, he enraged Palestinian officials when he suggested cultural differences were key to the massive economic disparity between Israel and the Palestinian territories.
+In the U.K., Romney inadvertently annoyed the British by questioning London's preparedness for the Olympics.
+And in Israel, he enraged Palestinian officials when he suggested cultural differences were key to the massive economic disparity between Israel and the Palestinian territories.

 At the University of Warsaw today, Romney looked to move on.
 In his last speech before returning home, he praised Poland as a political, democratic and economic triumph.

-MITT ROMNEY: Rather than heeding the false promise of a government-dominated economy, Poland sought to stimulate innovation, attract investment, expand trade and live within its means.
-Your success today is a reminder that the principles of free enterprise can propel an economy and transform a society.
+MITT ROMNEY: Rather than heeding the false promise of a government-dominated economy, Poland sought to stimulate innovation, attract investment, expand trade, and live within its means.
+Your success today is a reminder that the principles of free enterprise can propel an economy, and transform a society.

-WESTERVELT: Romney did not lay out any new foreign policy positions in his speech here or during the trip.
-Romney drew criticism, even from fellow Republicans, for an earlier speech in which he called Russia without question, our number one geopolitical foe.
-Today, he made little mention of Russia, except to say that once promising reforms there had faltered.
+WESTERVELT: Romney did not lay out any new foreign policy positions in his speech here, or during the trip.
+Romney drew criticism, even from fellow Republicans, for an earlier speech in which he called Russia "without question, our number one geopolitical foe."
+Today, he made little mention of Russia, except to say that once-promising reforms there had faltered.

-UNIDENTIFIED MAN #1: Excuse me?
+WESTERVELT: Excuse me?

-(SOUNDBITE OF UNINTELLIGIBLE CHATTER)
+(SOUNDBITE OF CHATTER)

-WESTERVELT: It hardly mattered.
-The only sound was of cameras clicking away.
-Today, the tensions between the Romney campaign and the press seemed to boil over.
-Reporters who'd been traveling with Romney shouted questions to him after a wreath laying ceremony at a World War II memorial.
+WESTERVELT: WESTERVELT: Today, the tensions between the Romney campaign and the press seemed to boil over.
+Reporters who'd been traveling with Romney shouted questions to him after a wreath-laying ceremony at a World War II memorial.

-WESTERVELT: Governor Romney ignored the questions, but his aide, Rick Gorka, was livid and told a reporter to, quote, "kiss my ass."
+WESTERVELT: Governor Romney ignored the questions.
+But his aide, Rick Gorka, was livid and told a reporter to, quote, "kiss my ass."

 RICK GORKA: Show some respect here.

-Romney's campaign was hoping the trip would show their candidate looking and acting presidential, confident and smooth as he mingled with world leaders.
+Romney's campaign was hoping the trip would show their candidate looking and acting presidential - confident and smooth, as he mingled with world leaders.
 The photo album will have plenty of shots of him smiling with dignitaries, shaking hands and waving.
 But the memories will also include all those moments the campaign would rather forget.

 Eric Westervelt, NPR News, Warsaw.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.